MariadlRosa-1224/isles-of-vielora/races/remnants/dwarf.md

 - **Veil of beyond:** Some dwarves have a very strength ability to be able to move themselves into some sort of second plane of existance where they can travel faster into places while being invisible to the naked eye, while in this state they cannot be attacked, but they also cannot attack not interact with anything in their surroundings.
 Changing between stages takes 2 turns.
 -
 - **level 30:**
-- **Master artizan:** The technique on their creation is nearly unmatched, on 8 in value -
+- **Master artizan:** The technique on their creation is nearly unmatched, on 8 in value, dwarf on this level have increased power on their written magic of
+-
 - **level 35:**
 - **One with the weapon:** Powerful dwarves must choose or make a weapon, armor or artifact that will be tied to their very soul, the chosen artifact have its abilities with a permanent x4 boost and won't take equipment slots.
 This artifact acts as an extension of the dwarf, they can sense through it and control it no matter the distance, This weapon can have 2 extra abilities.